patrick-steele-idem/meta-router/README.md

 A few things to note when using a JSON routes file:

 * JavaScript comments are allowed in the JSON configuration file (they are stripped out before parsing)
 * [shortstop](https://github.com/krakenjs/shortstop) is used to preprocess the loaded JSON file to resolve handler functions and middleware.
-A special `module` resolver is registered for shortstop to resolve and load a module.
-The `handler` property and `middleware` elements must use the `module` resolver to load a module that exports a function.
+All of the handlers provided by [shortstop-handlers](https://github.com/krakenjs/shortstop-handlers)

 ## invokeHandler() middleware